Sign Up for a Free Account

 Key points

-• They are associated with antineutrophil cytoplasmic antibodies (ANCA) with specificity against proteinase 3 (predominant in GPA) or myeloperoxidase (predominant in microscopic polyangiitis and EGPA).
+• They are associated with antineutrophil cytoplasmic antibodies (ANCA) with specificity against proteinase 3 (predominant in GPA) or myeloperoxidase (predominant in MPA and EGPA).
 Depending on the subtype, there are different phenotypes and treatment responses.

 • The most commonly affected tissues are the upper and lower respiratory tract, kidneys, skin, and peripheral nerves.

-• Treatment with immunosuppressants is required to induce remission of disease activity, after which patients are transitioned to more gentle maintenance immunosuppression.
-Two randomized controlled trials (RAVE and RITUXVAS) have shown that rituximab is non-inferior to cyclophosphamide for remission induction in severe GPA and MPA.
+• Treatment with immunosuppressant therapy is required to induce remission of disease activity, after which patients are transitioned to more gentle maintenance immunosuppression.
+Two randomized controlled trials (RAVE and RITUXVAS) have shown that rituximab is non-inferior to cyclophosphamide for remission induction in severe granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA).
 The RAVE trial also showed superiority of rituximab for patients presenting with a severe disease relapse.

 • A randomized trial (MAINRITSAN) showed that rituximab infusions every 6 months were superior to azathioprine as maintenance therapy for PR3 3 ANCA vasculitis.